Senths02/portfolio/src/content/watch-party-data.md

 <br>

 #### 1. Multiple identities
-The pilot was focused on two services - BBC Together and the Data Pod.
-But there were other brands to consider:

-- The BBC had a global brand identity.
-It applied to features like signing in, which worked across all products and services.
+There were multiple brands to consider:
+- BBC Together
+- Data Pod
+- The global BBC brand

-- The pilot would be available on a product called BBC Taster, which had it's own identity.
+- BBC Taster (where the pilot would be available)

-- On top of this, BBC Together was often mistaken for BBC iPlayer (the flagship streaming service) during research.

 >Juggling multiple identities was an existing challenge across the BBC.
 And the addition of the Data Pod compounded this problem.